topher6345/kafka-rust/README.md

 # Hello Kafka in Rust

-This project is a proof-of-concept cargo project for a rust project reading from a Kafka topic, it will consume messages from a topic and print the messages to standard out
+This project is a proof-of-concept cargo project for a rust project reading from a Kafka topic, it will consume messages from a topic as JSON and conditionally emit messages on another topic

 The rust code is taken from https://github.com/spicavigo/kafka-rust/blob/master/examples/console-consumer.rs